Notable events in the history of Earth Day

 September 2019: Global climate strike draws more than 4 million

 Inspired by Greta Thunberg, the September 2019 Global Climate Strike was the largest climate strike in the world to date.
 Across 163 countries, 2,500 events were scheduled on all seven continents.
 It’s estimated that more than 4 million people were part of the international movement, though it is a tough number for experts to confirm.

 April 2021: Earth Day, with a focus on climate change

 The efforts of Greta Thunberg and youth-led organizations like the Sunrise Movement, as well as the increased presence of leftist politicians like Alexandria Ocasio-Cortez in Congress, have fueled a new wave of environmental activism.
-For Earth Day 2021, President Joe Biden is hosting a "Summit on Climate" with other world leaders to address climate change.
-This comes on the heels of his pitch for a $2 trillion infrastructure overhaul, which puts combating climate change and moving America to green energy at the center of improving infrastructure and providing jobs.
+For Earth Day 2021, President Joe Biden hosted a “Summit on Climate” with other world leaders to address climate change.
+This came on the heels of his pitch for a $2 trillion infrastructure overhaul, which put combating climate change and moving America to green energy at the center of improving infrastructure and providing jobs.